rosaliemillner/MVA-ALTEGRAD/README.md

 There are going to be 6 Labs in total, using Python with various frameworks such as: PyTorch, Hugging Face Transformers, Networkx,...

-The 3 first Labs are about Deep Learning text data (NLP) and the 3 last ones are Machine Learning and Deep Learning for graph data.
+The 3 first Labs are about using Deep Learning for text data (NLP) and the 3 last ones are Machine Learning and Deep Learning for graph data.

 The covered topics are: